gruntwork-io/docs/docs/patcher/getting-started/promotion-workflows.md

 ## Dependencies

-A `dependency` in Patcher workflows is a reference to code that is versioned and in use by your codebase.
+A `dependency` in Patcher workflows is a reference to code that is versioned and in use by your codebase, generally a Terraform or Tofu module that exists in a git repo using a specific git tag for versioning.
+For example, if you are using `gruntwork-io/terraform-aws-messaging.git//modules/sqs?ref=v0.8.0` as a terraform source module, then your dependency would be `gruntwork-io/terraform-aws-messaging/sqs`.

 Patcher generally models promotion workflows around the idea of grouping changes together per-dependency.
-For example, if you are using `gruntwork-io/terraform-aws-messaging.git//modules/sqs?ref=v0.8.0` as a terraform source in a terragrunt unit, then your dependency would be `gruntwork-io/terraform-aws-messaging/sqs`.
 Patcher would then identify all usages of `gruntwork-io/terraform-aws-messaging/sqs` within a given environment and create a single pull request to update to the next appropriate version.
-You'll notice that

 # Prerequisites